 - fresh basil leaves (from the garden or about one 6-8 leaves)

-Combine the beans, chopped kale, olives, feta, garlic & red onion (if using) and toss gently together.
+Combine the cooked beans, chopped kale, olives, feta, garlic & red onion (if using) and toss gently together.
 Stir in the olive oil, red wine vinegar, salt & pepper and adjust to taste.
 Mix all gently to incorporate the dressing.
 Halve the cherry tomatoes and toss them in just at the end, reserving a few to leave on top for color.
 Just before serving, tear a generous amount of fresh basil leaves and scatter over the top.

 *I can’t stress enough how easy it is to cook chickpeas from scratch, as I know there are so many that are intimidated by it.
 The only thing required is a little foresight for the soaking and a spare hour to cook them.
 The results taste just so much better than the canned beans and save lots of energy, waste, and money in the long run.
 Dry chickpeas require soaking in plenty of cold water for at least 8 hours or so, after which they can simply be rinsed with more cold water, and cooked in a large pot with plenty of more water.
 Combine the soaked chickpeas with double the chickpea volume of fresh water, and bring this to a boil.
 Simmer the chickpeas at a light rolling boil for about an hour (with the lid half on), or until they are soft.
 You can add a teaspoon of salt to the water while cooking as well to add flavor.
 When soft, drain, rinse, and store the cooked beans in a container covered with water in the fridge (my mom packs them in small yoghurt containers and freezes them in hummus size portions).
 If you have yet to do this, I highly suggest it as the home cooked beans are superior in every way.